๐Ÿ—ก๏ธAncient Greece

 Why This Matters

-Greek sculpture isn't just about pretty statues—it's a visual timeline of how ancient artists learned to capture the human experience.
+Greek sculpture isn't just about pretty statues.
+It's a visual timeline of how ancient artists learned to capture the human experience.
 You're being tested on your ability to recognize stylistic periods (Archaic, Classical, Hellenistic) and explain why sculptures changed over time.
 The shift from stiff, formulaic figures to emotionally charged, dynamic compositions reflects broader changes in Greek philosophy, politics, and cultural values.

 These sculptures also demonstrate key concepts like idealization versus realism, the role of religion and mythology in public art, and how Greeks expressed cultural values like athleticism, beauty, heroism, and divine power through visual media.
-Don't just memorize names and dates—know what artistic innovation each sculpture represents and what it reveals about Greek society.
+Don't just memorize names and dates.
+Know what artistic innovation each sculpture represents and what it reveals about Greek society.

 The Archaic Foundation: Formality and Symbolism

-Early Greek sculpture followed rigid conventions borrowed from Egyptian art.
+Early Greek sculpture followed rigid conventions borrowed in part from Egyptian art.
 Figures stood stiffly, faces wore the characteristic "Archaic smile," and poses were frontal and symmetrical.
 These works prioritized symbolic meaning over naturalistic representation.

 Peplos Kore